thomasgenster/strongswan-epdg/README.md

     [UE] <-> [strongswan] <-> [osmo-ePDG] <> [HSS]
                                           <> [PGW]

-osmo-epdg development has been supported by funding from the [NLnet foundation](https://nlnet.nl/).

 ## example configuration

 See `./osmo-epdg` for a full example configuration (both UE and ePDG).